buildout/buildout/eggrecipe/src/zc/recipe/egg/README.txt

    If not specified, the distribution defaults to the part name.

+   Multiple requirements can be given, separated by newlines.
+Each requirement has to be on a separate line.

 find-links
    A list of URLs, files, or directories to search for distributions.

+index
+   The URL of an index server, or almost any other valid URL. :)

+   If not specified, the Python Package Index, http://cheeseshop.python.org/pypi, is used.
+You can specify an alternate index with this option.
+If you use the links option and if the links point to the needed distributions, then the index can be anything and will be largely ignored.
+In the examples, here, we'll just point to an empty directory on our link server.
+This will make our examples run a little bit faster.

 python
    The name of a section to get the Python executable from.